Scrabble GO vs. Words With Friends: Key Differences

 Word Wheel: This added game mode appears periodically as an opportunity to earn bonuses.
 It plays like Wordscapes and other circle word games.

 Weekly challenges in Words With Friends offer the chance to earn bonuses and unlock custom tiles.
 For example, you might need to score a certain number of points in Classic Games or make a certain number of 30+ point plays in a game.

 In Scrabble GO, you’ll find such game modes as the following:

 Single Player Scrabble: Play against a computer-controlled opponent named Zoey.
-There is no choice of difficulty level.
+Choose between easy, medium, hard, master and grand master difficulty settings.

 Scrabble Classic: Play without boosts against both human and computer-controlled opponents.

 Scrabble GO Duels: Play on a smaller 11 x 11 board where each player is only allowed a total of five moves.
 You have a limited amount of time to complete each move.

 Tumbler Classic: In this timed mini game, you form words from six letter tiles.
 New tiles replace used tiles in the same column.